Leo Varadkar: Early life

 Varadkar was educated at the St Francis Xavier national school in Blanchardstown and then The King's Hospital, a Church of Ireland secondary school in Palmerstown.
 At the age of 16, he joined Young Fine Gael.
-He was admitted to Trinity College Dublin (TCD), where he briefly read law before switching to its School of Medicine.
-At TCD, he was active in the university's Young Fine Gael branch and served as Vice-President of the Youth of the European People's Party, the youth wing of the European People's Party, of which Fine Gael is a member.
-Varadkar was selected for the Washington Ireland Program for Service and Leadership (WIP), a half-year personal and professional development program in Washington, D.C., for students from Ireland.
+He was admitted to Trinity College Dublin (TCD), where he briefly studied law before switching to its School of Medicine.
+At TCD, he was active in the university's Young Fine Gael branch and served as vice-president of the Youth of the European People's Party, the youth wing of the European People's Party, of which Fine Gael is a member.
+Varadkar was selected for the Washington-Ireland Program, a half-year personal and professional development program in Washington, D.C., for students from Ireland.
+While there, he interned for the US House of Representatives.

-He graduated in 2003, after completing his internship at KEM Hospital in Mumbai.
+Varadkar graduated in 2003, after completing his internship at KEM Hospital in Mumbai.
 He then spent several years working as a non-consultant hospital doctor in St. James's Hospital and Connolly Hospital, before specialising as a general practitioner in 2010.